Tesla driver tells police he was using 'self-drive' system when his car hit a parked police vehicle

 The U.S. National Highway Traffic Safety Administration, which has made Tesla recall its “Full Self-Driving” and “Autopilot” systems, said Friday it is aware of the crash and has contacted Tesla for more information.

-Although the driver told authorities he switched on “self-drive” mode, it wasn’t clear whether he meant “Full Self-Driving” or Autopilot.
-Messages were left early Friday seeking clarification from police and from Tesla.
+Although the driver told authorities he switched on “self-drive” mode, police said they have not confirmed whether he was using Tesla’s “Full Self-Driving” or Autopilot systems.
+A message was left early Friday seeking comment from Tesla.

 Neither “Full Self-Driving” nor Autopilot can drive themselves, and Tesla tells owners that they must be ready to intervene at all times.
 “Full Self-Driving,” which is being tested on public roads by volunteer Tesla owners, can take on most driving functions, even on city streets, the company says.
 Autopilot is supposed to keep vehicles from hitting objects in front of them, and keep them centered in their lanes.